 He said, “Get your career together, get your life together, get everything together, and when everything falls into place you’ll know what to do.”

 That was in 2004.
-I put my head down and worked very hard in an on an in-patient treatment program for adolescents in a very big health organization.
+I put my head down and worked very hard in an in-patient treatment program for adolescents in a very big health organization.
 I stayed there for two and a half years and paid off all the debts.
 When it came time for me to leave, I was doing some networking, and I found out about treatment programs for the US military overseas.
 I called the program and said, “I’d like to go to Germany, please.”

 I think this was about family tradition and trying to find some connection with my family line.
 My grandmother was German.
 In high school and college I took five years of the language in order to become a high school German teacher, but I quit because the education classes were so boring.